V-Sekai/manuals/decisions/20211103-bolster-creating-the-metaverse.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-We propose to create a V-Sekai guide to creating the metaverse, creating your own virtual you and creating a part of the world.
-This can be a collaboration with others to provide matching guides to other metaverses.
+We propose to create a V-Sekai #guide to creating the metaverse, creating your own virtual you and creating a part of the world.
+This can be a collaboration with others to provide matching #guide to other metaverses.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams